 Solar Investment Tax Credit, a federal program to support the development of PV systems.

-State Energy Efficiency Programs
+State Clean Energy Programs

 The Illinois EPA Office of Energy Programs